Sámi people: Russia

 The 1822 Statute of Administration of Non-Russians in Siberia asserted state ownership over all the land in Siberia and then "granted" possessory rights to the natives.
-Governance of indigenous groups, and especially collection of taxes from them, necessitated protection of indigenous peoples against exploitation by traders and settlers.
-During the Soviet era, the inhabitants of the Kola tundra were forcibly relocated to kolkhoz'es (collective communities) by the state; most Sámi were settled at Lujávri (Lovozero).
+Governance of Indigenous groups, and especially collection of taxes from them, necessitated protection of Indigenous peoples against exploitation by traders and settlers.
+During the Soviet era, the inhabitants of the Kola tundra were forcibly relocated to kolkhozes (collective communities) by the state; most Sámi were settled at Lujávri (Lovozero).

 The 1993 Constitution, Article 69 states, "The Russian Federation guarantees the rights of small indigenous peoples in accordance with the generally accepted principles and standards of international law and international treaties of the Russian Federation."
-For the first time in Russia, the rights of indigenous minorities were established in the 1993 Constitution.
+For the first time in Russia, the rights of Indigenous minorities were established in the 1993 Constitution.